TseleMolelekoa/Intro-To-Java/README.md

 Git GUI
 Git GUI is a powerful alternative to Git BASH.
 It offers a graphical version of the Git command line function, as well as comprehensive visual diff tools.
 We can access it by simply right click on a folder or location in windows explorer.
 Also, we can access it through the command line by typing below command.
+Git facilitates with some built-in GUI tools for committing (git-gui) and browsing (gitk), but there are many third-party tools for users looking for platform-specific experience.

+Gitk
+gitk is a graphical history viewer tool.
+It's a robust GUI shell over git log and git grep.
+This tool is used to find something that happened in the past or visualize your project's history.

+Gitk can invoke from the command-line.
+Just change directory into a Git repository, and type:

+$ gitk [git log options]
+# According to Tutorialspoint :
+# Version Control System
+Version Control System (VCS) is a software that helps software developers to work together and maintain a complete history of their work.
+Listed below are the functions of a VCS :
+1. Allows developers to work simultaneously.
+2. Does not allow overwriting each other’s changes.
+3. Maintains a history of every version.

+Following are the types of VCS :
+1. Centralized version control system (CVCS).
+2. Distributed/Decentralized version control system (DVCS).

+# Distributed Version Control System
+Centralized version control system (CVCS) uses a central server to store all files and enables team collaboration.
+But the major drawback of CVCS is its single point of failure, i.e., failure of the central server.
+Unfortunately, if the central server goes down for an hour, then during that hour, no one can collaborate at all.
+And even in a worst case, if the disk of the central server gets corrupted and proper backup has not been taken, then you will lose the entire history of the project.
+Here, distributed version control system (DVCS) comes into picture.

+DVCS clients not only check out the latest snapshot of the directory but they also fully mirror the repository.
+If the server goes down, then the repository from any client can be copied back to the server to restore it.
+Every checkout is a full backup of the repository.
+Git does not rely on the central server and that is why you can perform many operations when you are offline.
+You can commit changes, create branches, view logs, and perform other operations when you are offline.
+You require network connection only to publish your changes and take the latest changes.

+DVCS Terminologies
+Local Repository
+Every VCS tool provides a private workplace as a working copy.
+Developers make changes in their private workplace and after commit, these changes become a part of the repository.
+Git takes it one step further by providing them a private copy of the whole repository.
+Users can perform many operations with this repository such as add file, remove file, rename file, move file, commit changes, and many more.

+Working Directory and Staging Area or Index
+The working directory is the place where files are checked out.
+In other CVCS, developers generally make modifications and commit their changes directly to the repository.
+But Git uses a different strategy.
+Git doesn’t track each and every modified file.
+Whenever you do commit an operation, Git looks for the files present in the staging area.
+Only those files present in the staging area are considered for commit and not all the modified files.

+Let us see the basic workflow of Git.

+Step 1 − You modify a file from the working directory.

+Step 2 − You add these files to the staging area.

+Step 3 − You perform commit operation that moves the files from the staging area.
+After push operation, it stores the changes permanently to the Git repository.

+### Git Tutorial
+Suppose you modified two files, namely “sort.c” and “search.c” and you want two different commits for each operation.
+You can add one file in the staging area and do commit.
+After the first commit, repeat the same procedure for another file.

+# First commit
+[bash]$ git add sort.c

+# adds file to the staging area
+[bash]$ git commit –m “Added sort operation”

+# Second commit
+[bash]$ git add search.c

+# adds file to the staging area
+[bash]$ git commit –m “Added search operation”

+## Blobs
+Blob stands for Binary Large Object.
+Each version of a file is represented by blob.
+A blob holds the file data but doesn’t contain any metadata about the file.
+It is a binary file, and in Git database, it is named as SHA1 hash of that file.
+In Git, files are not addressed by names.
+Everything is content-addressed.

+## Trees
+Tree is an object, which represents a directory.
+It holds blobs as well as other sub-directories.
+A tree is a binary file that stores references to blobs and trees which are also named as SHA1 hash of the tree object.

+## Commits
+Commit holds the current state of the repository.
+A commit is also named by SHA1 hash.
+You can consider a commit object as a node of the linked list.
+Every commit object has a pointer to the parent commit object.
+From a given commit, you can traverse back by looking at the parent pointer to view the history of the commit.
+If a commit has multiple parent commits, then that particular commit has been created by merging two branches.

+## Branches
+Branches are used to create another line of development.
+By default, Git has a master branch, which is same as trunk in Subversion.
+Usually, a branch is created to work on a new feature.
+Once the feature is completed, it is merged back with the master branch and we delete the branch.
+Every branch is referenced by HEAD, which points to the latest commit in the branch.
+Whenever you make a commit, HEAD is updated with the latest commit.

+## Tags
+Tag assigns a meaningful name with a specific version in the repository.
+Tags are very similar to branches, but the difference is that tags are immutable.
+It means, tag is a branch, which nobody intends to modify.
+Once a tag is created for a particular commit, even if you create a new commit, it will not be updated.
+Usually, developers create tags for product releases.

+## Clone
+Clone operation creates the instance of the repository.
+Clone operation not only checks out the working copy, but it also mirrors the complete repository.
+Users can perform many operations with this local repository.
+The only time networking gets involved is when the repository instances are being synchronized.

+## Pull
+Pull operation copies the changes from a remote repository instance to a local one.
+The pull operation is used for synchronization between two repository instances.
+This is same as the update operation in Subversion.

+## Push
+Push operation copies changes from a local repository instance to a remote one.
+This is used to store the changes permanently into the Git repository.
+This is same as the commit operation in Subversion.

+## HEAD
+HEAD is a pointer, which always points to the latest commit in the branch.
+Whenever you make a commit, HEAD is updated with the latest commit.
+The heads of the branches are stored in .git/refs/heads/ directory.

+[CentOS]$ ls -1 .git/refs/heads/
+master

+[CentOS]$ cat .git/refs/heads/master
+570837e7d58fa4bccd86cb575d884502188b0c49
+## Revision
+Revision represents the version of the source code.
+Revisions in Git are represented by commits.
+These commits are identified by SHA1 secure hashes.

+## URL
+URL represents the location of the Git repository.
+Git URL is stored in config file.

+[tom@CentOS tom_repo]$ pwd
+/home/tom/tom_repo

+[tom@CentOS tom_repo]$ cat .git/config
+[core]
+repositoryformatversion = 0
+filemode = true
+bare = false
+logallrefupdates = true
+[remote "origin"]
+url = gituser@git.server.com:project.git
+fetch = +refs/heads/*:refs/remotes/origin/*